The Cast Iron Collector - Information For The Cast Iron Cookware Enthusiast

 While the basics of sand mold casting may extend even to present day automation, there are instances where a good degree of creativity was required to accomplish certain design features.
 A prime example can be found in the casting of lids with loop handles.

 As sand must be tightly packed around a pattern to create a mold, loop handles present a unique challenge.
 As a fixed protruding part of the pattern, a loop handle would not be feasible, as the pattern could not be removed from the sand mold without disturbing the sand packed around it.
-Through handle designs and casting artifacts one can observe the usage of removable sections in the manufacture of loop-handled lids.
+Through handle designs and casting artifacts one can observe the usage of removable or hinged sections in the manufacture of loop-handled lids.

 The above is true of lids whose undersides show no evidence of handle attachment.
 Those that do indicate the maker chose instead to cast the handle as a separate piece in advance, and used a technique to embed it in the sand mold before pouring the iron for the main casting.
 The molten metal surrounded the tips of the embedded handle, firmly anchoring it once cooled.